 Small batch brownies are an easy treat to make when you’re craving a fresh, warm dessert straight from the oven.
 Chewy and dense, these rich chocolate brownies are the perfect size to share with a friend – or keep for yourself.

 Ever have a craving for a fresh, homemade dessert, but don’t want to make a huge batch with tempting leftovers?
-Enter my small batch brownies.
-You’re going to love this recipe because it comes in handy whenever your sweet tooth strikes.
+Small batch brownies are the perfect solution.

 Small Batch Brownies